 The pandemic has precipitated a wholesale re-think about the form and role of work in contemporary life.

 Julia is one of the foremost analysts of contemporary work and connectivity, and how they affect our everyday lives.
-Her insights – generated from meticulous research and decades of acclaimed commentary – are critical for any organisation looking to understand the future of work.
+Her insights – generated from meticulous research and decades of acclaimed commentary – are critical for any organisation looking to boost productivity through their work culture.

 Julia Hobsbawm has extensive experience speaking for corporate events, international conferences and festivals.
 She is a regular speaker for Women Ahead/Moving Ahead, helping support leadership development in sport and business.